ws-garcia/VBA-CSV-interface/docs/examples/importation-examples.md

 	CSVix.EndingRecord = 10 'Sets the importation ending
-	Call CSVix.OpenConnection(filePath) 'Open a physical connection to the CSV file Call CSVix.ImportFromCSV 'Import the range of records Call CSVix(MyArray) 'Dumps the data to array
-	Set CSVix = Nothing 'Terminate the current instance End Sub
+	Call CSVix.OpenConnection(filePath) 'Open a physical connection to the CSV file Call CSVix.ImportFromCSV 'Import the range of records Call CSVix.DumpToArray(MyArray) 'Dumps the data to array Set CSVix = Nothing 'Terminate the current instance End Sub
 ```